redhat-et/edge-ocp-observability/observability-hub/README.md

 OTC is also useful to simplify collection at the observability hub by providing a single exposed endpoint to receive all edge data, while at the edge a single connection can export all data.

+Follow this README to configure an observability hub in OpenShift.

 ### Hub OpenShift cluster

 This image shows the list of operators installed.
 These are available from OperatorHub.